cmbi/NA12878-saav-detection/ionbot_output_analysis/README.md

 This directory contains the scripts used to analyze the output of Ionbot search tool

 The script interesting_peptide_finder.py should be run to produce the theoretical lists of variant peptides (both target and decoy variant peptide lists must be produced).
+Input files produced from the database creation steps.

+Example:
+python3 interesting_peptide_finder.py \
+--ref variant_free_searchdict.fa \
+--var variant_containing_searchdict.fa \
+--prelim_gen gencode.v29.varpeps.cds.csv \
+--prelim_ont ont.vc.pep.csv \
+--out variant_peps_plus_origin.csv

 The main script to run is ionbot_analysis.py.
 Run with -h to see all input requirements.
 Note: a retention time prediction file is required, which can be obtainede by running DeepRT.